mbehr1/dlt-logs/README.md

   - zoom in: enable all positive filters and disable all neg. filters (so provide more details/logs)
   - zoom out: disable all positive filters and enable all neg. filters (so provide less details/logs)

 - Support **DLT file transfer** file extraction (and automatic filtering of FLDA msgs).
 Shows the file transfers and allows to save any file.
+(Not supported with adlt yet.)
 - **SOME/IP decoder** plugin supporting multiple FIBEX files.
 All known services and methods are listed in the treeview incl. description texts in the tooltips!
 Note: disabled by default.
 Need to add option "fibexDir" to use it.
 - **Non-verbose** plugin supporting DLT non-verbose mode to readable text conversion using FIBEX files.
 Known IDs are listed in the treeview.
 Note: disabled by default.
 Need to add option "fibexDir" to use it or share with SOME/IP decoder.
 - **Rewrite** plugin supporting rewriting/changing messages.
 E.g. timestamp of DLT logs with embedded syslog timestamps can be changed automatically.